sharpsports/assessments/README.md

 - `incomplete`: Should be `False` if the bet is fully handled and parsed by our parsing engine, and `True` otherwise.
 If the bet is incomplete then all the bet attributes besides this should be `null` and the the betSlip attributes should be filled in.

 You are only tasked with building a parsing engine for straight bets (spreads, moneylines and totals) as well as player total prop bets.
 These types of bets should be fully parsed with `incomplete = False`.
-All other types of bets (including the future bet provided) should have `incomplete = True` and should have null values for all bet attributes.
+All other types of bets should have `incomplete = True` and should have null values for all bet attributes.

-The data you are given has X betslip all singles except for one 3-leg parlay, so the result of the parsing should be X+2 bet dictionaries.
+The data you are given has X betslips, all singles except for one 3-leg parlay, so the result of the parsing should be X+2 bet dictionaries.
 The betslip information in each dictionary will be repeated if there are multiple bets/legs associated with the slip (in this case just the parlay).

 You can refer to the SharpSports documentation to get more information about these `BetSlip` and `Bet` attributes.
 However the documentation is considerably slimmed down for this assessment and the assessment in considered self-contained.

-### Areas of Focus
+### Sendind Data to Server

-    - Organization and Readability: Details
+Fill this in, we want to write a small receiver that we can send data to using localhost

-    - Generalizability: Want it to work on other data sets
+### Grading Criteria

-    - Error Handling: Would prefer incomplete bets to bad data
+    - Accuracy: The little stuff matters, small mistakes in a parsed bet create bugs that are hard to track down

-BACT_af4d54da94d34a28a3d99515a322da9f
+    - Organization and Readability: Our bet parsing engine is continously changing as we add new sports, bet types and attributes.
+It is essential that our code is easily accessible, logically organized, and well commented.

-7002202 - Total (NBA, Segmented)
+    - Generalizability: We have only provided a small sample of bets.
+Not only should your code fully parse the given straight bets and player props, but it should also be built to parse other simliar bets.
+We are constantly dealing with new bet types and formats that we have never seen before.
+Try to write code that will label bets that are not straight bets or player props as incomplete; we dont want to put bad data in the bet attributes if the bet is not currently handled.
+We will test your code on a larger sample of test bets and see how it performs.

-6285705 - Future (MLB)
+    - Error Handling: Sometimes we receive bad data from the sportsbook.
+You dont want the parser to break if it is provided with bad data.
+Also use proper error handling for any API calls.